gamallo/reddit-scrape/README.md

 # reddit-scrape

-Scraping posts from Reddits by using API credentials
+Scraping posts from Reddit by using API credentials

 ## Requeriments: